trminh0711/trminh0711.github.io/_pages/about.md

   - /about.html
 ---

 Hello, my name is Minh.

-I’m a graduate student in Computer Science at Dartmouth College 🇺🇸, where I focus on generalizable AI systems, multimodal learning, and data-efficient representation.
+I’m a graduate student in Computer Science at [Dartmouth College](https://web.cs.dartmouth.edu/) 🇺🇸, where I focus on generalizable AI systems, multimodal learning, and data-efficient representation.
 My current work spans deepfake detection, instruction tuning, and vision-language modeling, with a particular interest in building methods that remain robust and useful across unseen domains.

-I earned a Bachelor honor from Aalto University 🇫🇮.
+I earned a Bachelor's degree with honors in Data Science from Aalto University 🇫🇮.
 I have dedicated a great of my time in Professor [Stephane Deny](https://sites.google.com/view/stephanedeny/home){:target="_blank"}'s BRAIN Lab.
 For more than 1 year as a **Research Assistant**, I have been researching about self-supervised learning and Invariant representation.
 Along with that I conducted **Bachelor Thesis** in Scene Representation with Professor [Alexander Ilin](https://users.aalto.fi/~alexilin/){:target="_blank"}, and **TA**-ed in advanced courses, e.g. hosting lectures with Professor [Nitin Sawhney](https://www.aalto.fi/en/people/nitin-sawhney){:target="_blank"}.

 In the final year, I am on a exchange study to IC Department, EPFL (Switzerland) 🇨🇭.
 This exchange is selective, fully-funded, and involve both course and research work.
 There, I explored diffusion-based deepfake detection, submitting a method to the ELSA Deepfake Detection Challenge that evaluates residual inversion signals.